DarleySoares/client-server-socket/README.md

 # Client-server with socket

 The project establishes a socket server that waiting for a message from the client.
-When one message arrive of the client, the server change upper letters for lower letters and vice versa, as well as the order of the sentence.
+When one message arrives of the client, the server change upper letters for lower letters and vice versa, as well as the order of the sentence.

 ## How to compile